webdevigner/github-desk/notes/thinlinc.md

 # thinlinc with tailscale #
 ### **remote access to my home machine via Thinlinc through Tailscale from external network...**

-- I am trying to gain remote access to my home machine via Thinlinc through Tailscale.
+- I am trying to gain remote access from my laptop to my home machine via Thinlinc through Tailscale.
 It works fine on local network.
 But when I move to an external network, I can’t access my home machine using Thinlinc.
 SSH works fine and I have accessed my machine via SSH just fine